 Eighth Grade Overview

-Eighth grade is an exciting time for our students as they prepare for the high school transition.
-The year begins with a retreat in the Fall for building relationships with each other, their teachers, and God.
-Students have several opportunities throughout the year to lead their fellow classmates.
+Eighth grade is an exciting time for our students as they complete their preparation for high school and beyond.
+Many step into school leadership and partake in the high school transition activities.
+The year kicks off with a fall retreat that builds social relationships, leadership opportunities, and their relationship with God.
+Students have several opportunities throughout the year to lead middle school and all school events.

-One of the highlights of the eighth grade year is the biblical worldview instruction that students receive daily.
-This curriculum is focused on helping students interpret the worldviews around them as well as develop their own.
+One of the highlights of the eighth-grade year is the Bible class with an emphasis on biblical worldview instruction.
+This curriculum focuses on interpreting the variety of worldviews as well as developing their own.
 This is important preparation as they go to high school.

-Light-bearers is designed to help students develop a personal understanding of what Jesus meant when He said, “Go therefore, and make disciples of all nations…” (John 28:19).
-Students will build upon their foundation of Biblical knowledge and apply it into real-life application through a study of spiritual disciplines and practical application in, and out of the classroom.
+Students build upon their foundation of Biblical knowledge and apply it into real-life applications through a study of spiritual disciplines and practical application in and out of the classroom.

 The eighth-grade language arts course focuses on vocabulary, grammar, literature, and composition.
 Building on Common Core writing standards melded together with a variety of techniques, students create multiple forms of original writing in conjunction with the literature being read and analyzed.
 A variety of literary genres, fiction, and non-fiction, are explored in eighth grade including essays, poetry, short stories, dramas, novels, and more.
 Thoughtful interpretive discussions about literature, along with critical analysis, are emphasized.
 Students are also given strategies that build public speaking confidence.
 By participating in the speech meet, class debates, Socratic seminars, and oral presentations students learn to express themselves orally with poise and clarity.